-The Mayor must preside at all Meetings at which he or she is they are present, in the role of Chairperson.
+The Mayor must preside at all Meetings at which is they are present, in the role of Chairperson.

-In the absence of the Mayor, the Deputy Mayor must preside at any Meeting at which he or she is they are present, in the role of Chairperson.
+In the absence of the Mayor, the Deputy Mayor must preside at any Meeting at which they are present, in the role of Chairperson.